ramyabygari/DUPChecker/README.md

     (2).
 The tag number of a field has been changed.

     (3).
 A  required field has been changed to non-required.

+    (4).
+Added or deleted an enum with no 0 value.

 Violating the first two rules will definitely lead to upgrade failures caused by syntax incompatibility, which will be referred to as `ERROR` by DUPChecker; violating the third rule may lead to failures, which will be referred to as `WARNING` by DUPChecker, if the new version generates data that does not contain its no-longer-required data member.
 For other type of changes such as changing field type, DUPChecker will output `INFO` level information.